ChiranjibUpadhyay/Genome-Sequencing/README.md

 A python based Gene sequence detector in a given Fasta file containing a sequence genes.

-A Python GUI is developed using Tykinter which provides facility to the user to upload a Fasta file </br>
+A Python GUI is developed using Tkinter which provides facility to the user to upload a Fasta file </br>
 In this project EcoliGeneSequences.txt is the file taken </br>
 If it is not a Fasta file then it displays the message as "Not a Fasta file!!".</br>
 Else it further checks for the all other requirements for the Fasta file </br>